 Everything about linking in Excel what you did not know and was too afraid too ask.
-In this article, we will learn how to link different types of objects in Excel, including hyperlinks, documents, objects, and text boxes.
+We will learn how to link different types of objects in Excel, including hyperlinks, documents, objects, and text boxes.
 We will also learn how to check if an Excel file is linked to another.

 First things first.
 Let’s start from something easy.